MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 ## Project scope

 The main aim of this project is to demonstrate that by developing a sufficiently light kernel, adapted to computers equipped with Intel processors dating from the early 2000s, it is possible to give a new lease of life to these technologically outdated devices.
-The vision is to turn them into arcade machines, offering an innovative alternative to obsolescence.
+The vision is to turn them into arcade cabinets, offering an innovative alternative to obsolescence.

 This kernel acts as an interface for launching retro games coded in C language.
 Users can create their own games, adding a participatory dimension to the platform.
 In short, the kernel functions as a retro game launcher, offering a playful and creative experience for the user community.